shakurocom/android_codestandards/kotlin/README.md

 On the whole, you should follow [Google’s Android coding standards for source code in the Kotlin Programming Language](https://android.github.io/kotlin-guides/style.html).

-Some most important rules bellow.
+There are some most important rules bellow.

 ### Packages